Skip to content

 CONFIG_MODULE_SIG_FORCE=y # Require signatures (refuse unsigned)

-CONFIG_MODULE_SIG_ALL=y # Automatically sign all modules at build
+CONFIG_MODULE_SIG_ALL=y # Automatically sign all modules during 'make modules_install'

 CONFIG_MODULE_SIG_KEY="certs/signing_key.pem" # Signing key path